addstones-vanilla/Meme-world/README.md

-# meme-world
+# Meme-world
-An little application to manage meme image
+An little application to manage your meme image collections

 ## Install process for PC / Windows